django-oscar/django-oscar/docs/source/howto/how_to_disable_an_app_or_feature.rst

 How to disable Oscar feature
 ============================

-You can remove the app from ``INSTALLED_APPS`` setting and its app configuration URLs would be excluded from the URLconf.
+You can remove the app from the ``INSTALLED_APPS`` setting and its app configuration URLs would be excluded from the URLconf.
 Template code, wrapped with the ``{% if "<app_label>"|is_app_installed %}{% endif %}`` block template tag, will not be rendered::